What Advice Could Save Your Teaching Career?

 You are a larger than-life-figure to most students.
 You’re a teacher–you may be the loudest voice in their already busy mind.
 Consider the character you play in that mind accordingly.
 Further, how you frame students in your mind absolutely changes how you’ll think about and respond to and teach students.

-1. Find your thing.
+1. Find your thing

-We all have to have our ‘thing’ as educators.
 Whatever ‘it’ is, it’s equal parts identity, purpose, love, and curiosity.
 Whether it’s the students, your craft, your content, your community, or something else entirely–be clear in your own mind about why you do what you do, and never let it go.

 Advice For Teachers?
 10 Things To Not Lose Sight Of This Year; adapted image attribution flickr user sparkfunelectronics